How to run the thermal solver on clusters?

 Introduction

-• Using a script that executes the thermal solver in parallel mode.
+• Using a custom script that executes the thermal solver in parallel mode.

 • Using the dedicated ND argument in the TMG Executive Menu, specifically designed for cluster execution.

 The most common method to run the thermal solver is through a custom script tailored to the specific scheduler.
-Typically, you submit a script requesting specific resources.
-Once the job begins execution, it launches the script and identifies the nodes and CPUs allocated for the job by the job manager.
-This information is then used to generate the parallel configuration file with the correct cluster nodes.
-Finally, you launch the thermal solver from the command line in the script using the input file and the updated parallel configuration file.
+Typically, when you submit a custom script requesting specific computing resources, it generates a job script with the requested resources and submits it to the job manager.
+Once the job manager executes the job, it launches the job script.
+This job script identifies the nodes and CPUs allocated for the job by the job manager and uses this information to generate the parallel configuration file with the correct number of cluster nodes.
+Finally, it launches the thermal solver using the input file and the generated parallel configuration file.

 The second method allows you to run jobs through the TMG Executive Menu.
 In this mode, the monitor submits a series of cluster jobs that execute sequentially for each solver module.
 Additionally, parallel modules such as VUFAC and ANALYZ can be executed as separate parallel jobs.